 Most cases of glaucoma have few or no early symptoms, so about half of Americans with glaucoma don’t know they have it.
 African-Americans are three times more likely to develop this disease and six times more likely to reach blindness.
 Some studies suggest Hispanics and Latinos have comparable risks.

 If you’re over 40 and haven’t had annual eye checkups, then perhaps it’s time for an exam — before it’s too late.
 Drs.
-Garcia and Holle are both licensed Optometric Glaucoma Specialists who use advanced imaging and diagnostic techniques to detect glaucoma early.
+Garcia, Holle and Anderson are licensed Optometric Glaucoma Specialists who use advanced imaging and diagnostic techniques to detect glaucoma early.